-Japan Day is a showcase for everything relating to Japanese Culture, both traditional and modern.
+Japan Day is Japan Society North West's FREE all-day festival celebrating Japanese Culture, both traditional and modern.
 It is held once every two years, and alternates between Manchester and Liverpool.
-It is a free public event.

 This year's Japan Day is being held in the Liverpool Guild of Students building.
 We'll be using the Mountford Hall and the Courtyard, giving us lots of space.